hcfw007/wechaty-puppet-1.0-migration/README.md

 npm install wechaty-puppet-1.0-migration wechaty-puppet file-box
 ```

 Note: You need to insall wechaty-puppet and file-box yourself.
 So that you can choose your ideal version of these dependencies.
+It supports wechaty-puppet@1.10.x so far.

 ### usage